 The rest of the hydrogen energy made is done by separating water into oxygen and hydrogen.
 As time has gone on, this process has been made more and more inexpensive, but it still doesn’t quite match up to the price point of steam reformation.
 However, what electrolysis does have going for it is that it can lead to no emissions.
 If the electricity used to make it is provided from wind or solar power, there is no further threat to the environment.

 Here at Dioxide Materials we understand the need for good, clean energy and strive to provide it in the best quality possible.
 Our technology includes carbon dioxide electrolysis, water electrolyzers, anion exchange membranes, and carbon dioxide sensors.
-If you want to learn more about us and our products, feel free to reach the office at 217-239-1400.
+If you want to learn more about us and our products,.